soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

 </details>

 Add a new module named `Markup` and add the data type definition to it.
-Note that in this case we *do* want to export the constructors of `Structure`.
+Note that in this case, we *do* want to export the constructors of `Structure`.

 <details>
   <summary>Solution</summary>